Heating Service In Fort Worth, Eagle Mountain, Westover Hills, TX, and Surrounding Areas

 Your gas furnace or heat pump should be cleaned periodically.
 Debris and build-up accumulating inside your system can lead to damage.
 Because a dirty heater must work harder to operate, it also contributes to higher electrical bills.
 Our HVAC technicians are trained in proper cleaning procedures for all types of heaters.
 In the case of gas furnaces, we’ll pay special attention to the flame sensor and the hot surface igniter to keep your heater both functional and safe.

 Fall is the perfect opportunity for a heater inspection since you’re not using your system yet.
-During an inspection, we’ll check for wear and tear of parts, and have a look at your ducting to make sure there are no blockages or leaks.
+During an inspection, we’ll check for wear and tear of parts and have a look at your ducting to make sure there are no blockages or leaks.
 The heat exchanger will be examined to ensure it isn’t damaged since this can allow carbon monoxide to escape.
 We’ll inspect the blower motor and its components, including testing the amp-draw.
 Measuring the amount of amp-draw will tell us how much power the blower motor is consuming.
 By ensuring this number meets your unit’s specifications, we’ll extend the life of your furnace’s igniter and keep it operating safely.

-Your technician will also check the burner of your gas furnace to make sure it ignites correctly and that the flame sensor is working properly.
+Your technician will also check the burner of your gas furnace to make sure it ignites correctly and that the flame sensor is working correctly.
 The flame sensor is an essential safety feature of gas heaters that alerts the unit of “proof of flame.”
-If it doesn’t sense a flame, it shuts off the gas supply so that unburned gas isn’t dumped into the exchanger where it can cause an explosion.
+If it doesn’t sense a flame, it shuts off the gas supply so that unburned gas isn’t dumped into the exchanger, where it can cause an explosion.
 The flame sensor needs to be routinely cleaned so it can accurately tell whether a flame is present or not.
 Dirty sensors lead to furnaces shutting off when they shouldn’t, which can allow gas build-up.

 Other heating elements we’ll inspect are the unit’s electrical connections, thermostat calibration, the furnace’s flue, belts, safety controls, air filter, and air intake grills.
-In gas furnaces, we’ll also check the gas pressure, fuel lines, and take various measurements to ensure efficiency and safety.
+In gas furnaces, we’ll also check the gas pressure, fuel lines and take various measurements to ensure efficiency and safety.

-If your heater wasn’t tackling the Texas cold as well as it should have last season, taking care of the repairs now is the perfect way to set yourself up well for the winter.
+If your heater wasn’t tackling the Texas cold as well as it should have last season, taking care of the repairs now is the perfect way to set yourself up nicely for the winter.
 Here are a few ways your furnace lets you know it needs repair:

 - Your utility bills were higher the last time you used your heater or furnace.
-This extra energy consumption will have shown up on your electric bill if you have a heat pump or on your gas bill for a gas furnace.
+This extra energy consumption will have shown up on your electric bill if you have a heat pump or gas bill for a gas furnace.
 Sometimes both your electric and gas usage can spike simultaneously (since gas furnaces use electricity too).
 Failing components can cause this, but believe it or not, so can a dirty filter!

 - Your heater’s been kicking on and off too frequently, a condition that’s known as “short cycling.”
 It shouldn’t turn on and off more than four times within an hour.
 Short cycling can be caused by overheating due to restricted airflow, a malfunctioning thermostat, or incorrect installation — meaning the heater is too big (powerful) for your home or business.